andytom/go-deployments/PITCHME.md

 **What Now?** <!-- .element: class="fragment" -->
 - The binary is now sitting on you laptop/CI server.
 How does anyone else get it? <!-- .element: class="fragment" -->
-- What about users who use a different OS or Architecture <!-- .element: class="fragment" -->
+- What about users who use a different OS or Architecture? <!-- .element: class="fragment" -->

 ---